mk-pmb/nodemcu-build-as-github-action/docs/luac_cross.md

   probably just use `config.h` and `modules.h` from your recipe repo's `esp8266.app.include/` directory.

-* In the docs, the chapter "Compiling code" in its [current (2020-08-29) version][docs-compile-87030a8], the part near the bottom sounds like it might be enough to have the same setting of `LUA_NUMBER_INTEGRAL`.
+* In the docs, in chapter "Compiling code" in its [current (2020-08-29) version][docs-compile-87030a8], the part near the bottom sounds like it might be enough to have the same setting of `LUA_NUMBER_INTEGRAL`.